-Kelly Meyers, a lobbyist for the Iowa County Attorneys Association who declared the group’s support for Emmalee’s Law in early February, cited two other, more recent court rulings at Reynolds’ request in a recent email to state Rep. Ashley Hinson, R-Marion, who has supported the bill since its inception, in an effort to address lawmakers’ concerns about potential constitutional problems.
+Kelly Meyers, a lobbyist for the Iowa County Attorneys Association who declared the group’s support for Emmalee’s Law in early February, cited two other, more recent court rulings at Reynolds’ request in a recent email to state Rep. Ashley Hinson, R-Marion, an early supporter of the proposal, in an effort to address lawmakers’ concerns about potential constitutional problems.
 (Despite the concerns, the bill has bipartisan support; it was introduced by Lisa Heddens of Ames, a Democrat like Reynolds, and Zach Nunn, a Bondurant Republican who replaced Baltimore as Judiciary Committee chairman this year.)

 Meyers first mentioned California v.
 Byers, in which the US Supreme Court ruled in 1971 that because hit-and-run statutes are primarily regulatory, rather than criminal, in nature, and because they place the burden of compliance on the public at large instead of a specific group of suspected criminals (such as illegal gamblers), there was not a substantial infringement on the privilege against self-incrimination.
 The decision was close, with four of the court’s nine justices dissenting, variously arguing that a hit-and-run incident would fall under the crime of property damage and that the court’s plurality ruling was too broad and should have focused solely on the fact that Jonathan Byers, the defendant, was convicted for failing to stop and report his accident.